 - 7. What are the immigration consequences?

-Nevada’s legal definition of vehicular homicide is when a person:
+Nevada’s legal definition of vehicular homicide is when you:

 The only “element” that differentiates vehicular homicide from DUI causing death is having three prior DUI convictions.
-These prior convictions can be from any time in the defendant’s life.
+These prior convictions can be from any time in your life.
 There is no “lookback” or “washout” period for NRS 484C.130 charges.

-Note that a person can commit DUI without being impaired by alcohol or controlled substances.
-Merely have a blood alcohol content (BAC) of at least .08% qualifies as DUI.
+Note that you can commit DUI without being impaired by alcohol or controlled substances.
+Merely having a blood alcohol content (BAC) of at least .08% qualifies as DUI.
 Or merely having illegal blood levels of certain drugs qualifies as DUI.
-It is irrelevant if the driver is not acting inebriated, stoned, or high.1
+It is irrelevant if you are not acting inebriated, stoned, or high.1

 2. How is it different from vehicular manslaughter?

 Vehicular manslaughter (NRS 484B.657) is an entirely separate crime from vehicular homicide in Nevada.
-Vehicular manslaughter is when a driver’s simple negligence causes a fatal car accident.
+Vehicular manslaughter is when your simple negligence causes a fatal car accident.

 Example: Tori forgets to signal before turning right, causing a bicyclist to collide into her and die.
 Prosecutors slap her with a vehicular manslaughter charge for her negligent action of failing to signal.